OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 The Red Bridge was deteriorating by the end of the 1890s and a bridge on a higher level was mooted in 1899.
 The Red Bridge was dismantled around 1909 and it is believed that some of the timber is used in the inner chamber of the Alpha Lodge on the corner of Queen and Bryce Streets.)
 The Fergusson Bridge, named after Governor General Sir Bernard Fergusson, has been built on the exact site of the Old Red Bridge and was opened in 1964.

-4. Settlers Track
+4. Soldiers Track

-A walking track named the Settlers Track, was upgraded in the 1980s and follows the original cart track from the river’s edge to Cook Street.
+A walking track named the Soldiers Track, was upgraded in the 1980s and follows the original cart track from the river’s edge to Cook Street.
 This track also follows the river to Victoria Bridge and joins the Poets Track coming out at Fletcher Place.

 5. Poets Track